The best Scottish islands…

 The Isle of Mull – wild camping & bagging Ben More

-Reached from Ardnamurchan or Oban, the Isle of Mull is one of the most popular Scottish islands, famed for its beaches, wild walks and wild nights in Tobermory.
-Here is how to work off that hangover!
+Whether you reach it by ferry from the remote Ardnamurchan Peninsula or from the busy harbour town of Oban, the Isle of Mull is one of the most popular Scottish islands to visit.
+Famed for its beaches, wild walks, wildlife and wilder nights in Tobermory (will you remember the stories?) here is how to work off that hangover!

-- Climb Ben More, Mull’s Munro – rising 966m above Loch Na Keal – the ‘loch of the cliffs’ and with views across to the Isle of Ulva and Ben Cruachan, Ben More is the only other Munro (a Scottish mountain over 3000ft) on an island after from the Cuillin on Skye.
+- Climb Ben More, Mull’s Munro – the only Munro (a Scottish mountain over 3000ft) on an island after from the Cuillin on Skye, Ben More rises 966m above Loch Na Keal – the ‘loch of the cliffs’ and has views across to the Isle of Ulva and Ben Cruachan.
 An extinct volcano, with fascinating & slippery geology, it will take you around 5 hours to reach the top – or just walk halfway for an amazing view!

 - Head to Calgary Bay for wild camping – Up on the north coast of the island, and around 35 minutes drive from Tobermory down a single track road is the beautiful Calgary Bay.
-The beach is stunning – framed by dramatic land formations ‘the meadow beside the bay’ is surrounded by a huge sweep of machair which takes you down to perfect white sand.
+The beach is stunning – framed by dramatic land formations – the beach is surrounded by a huge sweep of machair which takes you down to perfect white sand.
 There is a wee camping area right on the edge of the sand – wild & remote perfection.

 - Sail to Inch Kenneth – whilst the most popular boat trips off the Isle of Mull might be to cross to the beautiful Isle of Iona or to Ulva, instead sail to Inch Kenneth – once home to another monastery, and the burial place of many of the early Scottish Kings, and the island was also once home to the (in)famous Mitford Family.